Although Halloween dates back around 2,000 years, the costumes which we are now so familiar with have only existed for the past 100 years or so.

 They would walk around their neighborhoods asking for money or food – it wasn’t called trick-or-treating until much later, however.

-The beginning of the 19th century saw Halloween becoming very popular with children in North America, even though Protestants were not happy with the popularization of the pagan festival.
+The beginning of the 19th Century saw Halloween becoming very popular with children in North America, even though Protestants were not happy with the popularization of the pagan festival.

-By the time Halloween made it to the 20th century, it was being celebrated in America, Canada and much of Europe.
+By the time Halloween made it to the 20th Century, it was being celebrated in America, Canada, and much of Europe.

 Entrepreneurs in the 1930s began to cash in on this popular holiday, which was becoming more popular in America than it was in the UK.

-The most popular types of costumes were mass-produced and sold in their hundreds to adults and children alike.
+The most popular types of costumes were mass-produced and sold in hundreds to adults and children alike.